 Do Indoor Cats Shed Seasonally?

 Cats shed year-round, especially if they are only indoors.
-Outdoor cats, or those who alternate between, might go through bulk shedding in the springtime as they lose winter coats.
+Outdoor cats, or those who alternate between, can experience heavy shedding in the springtime as they lose their winter coats.

 Can You Stop Cat Shedding?